-Interesting facts about Peru?
+Interesting facts about Peru in 2021?

 - The word Peru is derived from Birú, the name of a local ruler who lived near the Bay of San Miguel, Panama, in the early 16th century.
 When his possessions were visited by Spanish explorers in 1522, they were the southernmost part of the New World yet known to Europeans.
 Thus, when Francisco Pizarro explored the regions farther south, they came to be designated Birú or Peru;

 - There are almost 4,000 native varieties of Peruvian potatoes.
 Potatoes have been cultivated in the Andes for at least 7000 years;